 Bee Sting Reactions

 Bee sting reactions may result in temporary pain, or more severe symptoms.
-Rarely, but in extreme cases, a reaction can even pose dangerous threat to health.
+Rarely, but in extreme cases, a reaction can even pose dangerous threat to health and life.

 Below you will find information about: